-It’s always nice to scuba dive during very calm weather, however surface conditions do matter as much once under the surface of the water.
+It’s always nice to scuba dive during very calm weather, however surface conditions do not matter as much once under the surface of the water.

 Due to our typically high temperatures, hiking and land activities are best suited for windy and overcast days.
 We don’t get many cloudy days, which is just as well as our selection of land sports is quite limited!

 Avid kiteboarders and windsurfers are used to consulting the wind forecasts.
 Predictions are generally accurate, yet there can be a little variance depending on location.
 The experienced wind on Providenciales is often slightly less than projected, yet is more accurate for Grand Turk, Salt Cay and South Caicos.

 The Turks and Caicos is generally blessed with wonderful weather.
 However, if the conditions at your favorite beach happen to be choppy or rough, it’s often possible to find another beautiful beach that’s a bit calmer.

 As a general rule, the ocean conditions on the windward side of the island (the side directly exposed to the wind) will be rougher than those on the leeward side (in this case we’re referring to the sheltered side of the island and not the Leeward area!).